Hezbollah plans 'calculated' response to Israel: sources

 “Any country that allows its territory to be used for aggression against Israel will face the consequences, and I repeat: the country will face the consequences,” he said.

-Additional reporting by Ellen Francis and Lisa Barrington in Beirut, Ari Rabinovitch and Dan Williams in Jerusalem; Writing by Michael Georgy; Editing by Ari Rabinovitch, Alison Williams and Peter Graff
+Additional reporting by Lisa Barrington and Ellen Francis in Beirut, Ari Rabinovitch and Dan Williams in Jerusalem; Writing by Michael Georgy and Ellen Francis; Editing by Ari Rabinovitch and Peter Graff/Mark Heinrich